minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-advent-calendars.md

 The calendars can also have foil in them and the foil should be completely removed, so that your dog doesn't accidentally eat it.

 I opened the calendar from the bottom and took the plastic tray out and I cleaned it properly.
 Then I put one kibble in each gap, pushed the tray back inside and I taped the calendar shut.
-You can also put the kibbles in the gaps after you have taped the calendar shut.
+You can also put the kibble in the gaps after you have taped the calendar shut.

-It took Miki about 2 minutes to get the kibbles out from a single calendar.
+It took Miki about 2 minutes to get the kibble out from a single calendar.

 If your dog destroys the flaps, you can still reuse the plastic tray.
-Just put kibbles or other small treats in the gaps and then tape a couple of pages from a magazine on top of it with masking tape.
+Just put kibble or other small treats in the gaps and then tape a couple of pages from a magazine on top of it with masking tape.

 Or you can put some pate in the gaps and put the tray in the freezer for a couple of hours.
 It took Miki 12 minutes to lick the frozen tray clean.